Last updated on January 11th, 2024 at 12:42 pm

 This is where your checkbook, balance sheet, or personal bank reconciliation statement comes in.
 Record your incoming and outgoing totals.
 This will be helpful when aiming to track your earnings and spending habits month-to-month.
 Double-check that the bank’s ending cash balance matches yours.

 But why is it important to reconcile your bank statements?

 Consumers find account reconciliation helpful for many of the same reasons.
 Reconciling your statements helps you track your cash flow by letting you see exactly where your money is going.
-While you can often do this with online banking, keeping your own records encourages you to pay more attention and can thus be a more effective tool for staying on budget.
+While you can often do this with online and mobile banking, keeping records on your own encourages you to pay more attention and is a more effective tool for staying on budget.

 You can also track the status of other items on your bank statements, like service charges and outstanding checks.
 If a charge shows up that you weren’t expecting or a check wasn’t cashed, it can help you clean up loose ends.

 Below are some good reasons to be your own bookkeeper and reconcile your monthly bank statements.

 1. Prevent an overdrawn balance.

 When you look at your bank account balance online, it will only sometimes include what’s pending.
 Also, temporary charges can sometimes be confusing, making it look like you have more or less money in your account than you actually do.